UMM-CSci-SoftwareDevelopmentGuide/SoftwareDesignGuide/README.md

 *   How much CSS is enough?

    From our experience, CSS is important, but not crucial.
 What we mean is that CSS is necessary to make a professional looking web application.
 It can really compliment the user experience, but do not overdo it or spend great lengths of time on it.
-Find a balance, do enough to where it makes sense, but not too much that it distracts the user from your actual web application.
+Try to find a suitable balance so it makes sense and presents a professional atmosphere, but not so much that it distracts the user from the application itself.

 *   I feel overwhelmed right now and I don't know what to do